John Hudson (American football)

-John Lewis Hudson (born January 29, 1968) is a former American football center who played ten seasons in the National Football League for the New York Jets, the Philadelphia Eagles, and the Baltimore Ravens.
-He currently owns an animal farm on 700 acres in Paris, Tennessee.
+John Lewis Hudson (born January 29, 1968) is an American former professional football player who was a center for 10 seasons in the National Football League (NFL) with the New York Jets, Philadelphia Eagles, and Baltimore Ravens.
+He played college football for the Auburn Tigers.

 History

-Hudson played college football at Auburn University and was drafted in the eleventh round of the 1990 NFL Draft.
+Hudson played college football at Auburn University and was selected by the Philadelphia Eagles in the eleventh round of the 1990 NFL draft.
 He was a member of the 2000 World Champion Baltimore Ravens.
 After retiring from the professional sport, Hudson became a high-school football coach at Henry County High School in Paris, Tennessee; he also serves as a deacon and Sunday school teacher at the town's First Baptist Church.
 He was inducted into the Tennessee Football Hall of Fame in 2011.